Lekesoldat/Expend/README.md

-# RentSpend
+# Expend
-RentSpend - Expense Tracker
+Expend - Expense Tracker

 Created for gathering experience with GraphQL, Sequelize and React.